Canardoux/flutter_sound/README.md

 We do not expect that everybody will switch today from 4.x.x to 5.x.x.

-V4 is our stable branch, and will be maintained as long as everybody will not have switch to V5 : in other words V4 is our LTS version (Long Time Support).
+V4 is our stable branch, and will be maintained as long as everybody will not have switch to V5 : in other words V4 is our LTS version (Long Term Support).

-To the side of those two versions, we are working on an experimental branch.
-This branch is not to be used in production.
-This branch is even not a BETA branch.
-But we will love you if you try it and tell us some feedback.
-And even more if you contribute actively to its developement.

 ## Migration Guides